Britten Norman Islander / Defender

 suri surinam roundel

 Their first Islander aircraft in 1982 had apparently a "Vietnam" style camouflage but later on got colours of white and blue.
 This scheme was choosen.
 These BN-2B had registrations SAF-001 to -004.
+These have the wing with extra fuel capacity of 53 ft span with “triangular” wing tips so the Airfx wing parts can be used.

 The model has nice cabin windows, so the fuselage halves were airbrushed at the window openings first to avoid to much masking work.
 Note that the wing parts may be warped/ bended.
 Use a piece of wood and use clamps to get a straight wing while glueing.